Noah Welch: Personal

-Welch has decided to donate his brain to concussion research at the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine after his death.
+Born and raised in Boston (Brighton) Massachusetts, as a young boy Welch dreamed of playing in the NHL and Olympics.
+Welch became a Christian in 2008 while playing for the Florida Panthers.
+He has decided to donate his brain to concussion research at the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine after his death.
 He has a degree in government from Harvard.
 In the summer of 2011, Welch married teammate Paul Postma's sister Alissa Postma.